 #8.
 Drill Drivers

-As the name suggests, a drill driver is a drill with screwdriver capability, just like a combi drill.
-However, it differs from the combi in that it doesn’t have a hammer mode, which makes it much lighter and easier to handle.
+As the name suggests, drill drivers are drills with screwdriver capability, similar to a combi drill.
+However, they differ from combi drills in that there’s no hammer mode, making them lighter and easier to handle.

-Most drill drivers are cordless, powered by a rechargeable 1.5-2Ah battery.
-This battery capacity will suffice for most jobs around the house.
-However, you will soon run out of juice with less than a 4Ah battery for driving into thick hardwood pieces.
+Most drill drivers are cordless, powered by a rechargeable 1.5–2Ah battery.
+This battery capacity is sufficient for most jobs around the house, but you’ll soon run out of juice when driving into thick hardwood.

-If all you need is an electric screwdriver capable of drilling holes, this is the tool for you.
-With variable speed and torque settings, a drill driver tackles most jobs around the home, and with the keyless easy-change chuck, you can quickly switch from one mode to the other.
+If you only need an electric screwdriver capable of drilling holes, buy a drill driver.
+With variable speed and torque settings, drill drivers can handle most DIY jobs, and with their keyless easy-change chuck, you can quickly switch modes.

-Many professionals use a drill driver and hammer drill combination instead of a single combi drill.
-Pros do this because combi drills struggle with masonry and concrete, unlike hammer drills.
-Furthermore, drill drivers are better at driving screws and light drilling.
+Many professionals use a drill driver and hammer drill combination rather than a single combi drill.
+They do this because combi drills struggle with masonry and concrete (unlike hammer drills), and drill drivers are better at driving screws and light drilling.

 Pros | Cons |